 replacing the Interface name

-5. The above command will disable the network adapter.
+5. The above command will turn off the network adapter.

 6. To enable the network adapter, execute the given command by replacing the interface name with the adapter name you want to enable.
 (Without quotation marks)